CLIUtils/CLI11/README.md

 -   `CLI::NonNegativeNumber`: Requires the number be greater or equal to 0
 -   `CLI::Number`: Requires the input be a number.
 -   `CLI::ValidIPV4`: Requires that the option be a valid IPv4 string e.g. `'255.255.255.255'`, `'10.1.1.7'`.
+-   `CLI::TypeValidator<TYPE>`:🚧 Requires that the option be convertible to the specified type e.g.  `CLI::TypeValidator<unsigned int>()` would require that the input be convertible to an `unsigned int` regardless of the end conversion.

 These Validators can be used by simply passing the name into the `check` or `transform` methods on an option